Golen87/DiceEmUp/readme.md

-# Dice 'Em Up
+# Fire and Dice

-Bullet hell through dawn and dusk.
-Made during Global Game Jam 2022.
+Dice up the competition with some dragon dice!
+Made for GMTK Game Jam 2022.

 ## Installation